Romania

 • Greentube

-The state twice tried to legalize online gambling and only in 2015 did EU representatives approve laws for the sector.
+The state has twice tried to legalize online gambling and it was only in 2015 that EU representatives approved laws for the sector.

 Currently, online casinos and online sports betting are allowed in the country.
-The authorities' gambling policy is aimed at modernizing the rules of responsible play.
+The authorities' gambling policy is aimed at modernizing the rules of responsible gaming.

-Given this, the existing and proposed provisions for the industry are quite contradictory.
+With this in mind, the existing and proposed regulations for the industry are quite controversial.

-A winnings tax and a limit on a player's expenses are unlikely to ensure their safety.
-The user is likely to switch to illegal gambling sites where there are no restrictions.
+A tax on winnings and a limit on player spending are unlikely to keep the player safe.
+It is very likely that the user will go to illegal gambling sites where there are no restrictions.

-The industry regulator is the National Gambling Authority (ONJN), subordinate to the Romanian Ministry of Finance
+The industry regulator is the National Office for Gambling (ONJN), subordinate to the Romanian Ministry of Finance

 Risk level